lucidrains/memory-transformer-xl/README.md

 ## Memory Transformer-XL

 A combination of Transformer-XL with ideas from Memory Transformers.
 While in Transformer-XL the memory is just a FIFO queue, this repository will attempt to update the memory (queries) against the incoming hidden states (keys / values) with a memory attention network.
-The memory attention network will utilize linear attention to be performant, and will be backpropagated through time to learn how to properly store and discard new/old memory.
+The memory attention network will utilize linear attention to be performant, followed by GRU gating, and will be backpropagated through time to learn how to properly store and discard new/old memory.

 ## Citations